3 Days in Budapest: The Best Budapest Itinerary [2024]

 9.Check out Dohany Street Synagogue

-Another unique place in Budapest is the Dohany Street Synagogue.
-This remarkable building is the largest synagogue in Europe and the second-largest in the world.
-You will see a 19th-century synagogue in Moorish Revival style and Byzantine, Romantic, and Gothic design elements.
-Badly damaged during WWII, Dohany Street Synagogue was renovated in 1991.
 You can choose between different tickets depending on the guided tours.
-Unfortunately, the prices are slightly higher than for the other Budapest sights.
+Unfortunately, the prices are slightly higher than those of the other Budapest sights.
 But it is the right place to learn about Jewish history, so if you are interested, don’t miss this place.
 Also, check out Wallenberg Memorial Park and the nearby Hungarian Jewish Museum.

 If you decide to visit it, I recommend booking your ticket in advance online to avoid lines.